mjosaarinen/pqps/README.md

 96 MHz; cycle timing was used together with integrated average energy of each primitive to derive an energy profile for each tested algorithm.

+* I can usually tell what algorithm you're running based on your wattage alone!
-* Power consumption is not constant, but is largely dependant on the instruction mix of the particular algorithm being tested.
+Power consumption is not constant, but is largely dependant on the instruction mix of the particular algorithm being tested.
 Very consistently and unexpectedly e.g. the NTRU key generation routine requires only half of the wattage of decapsulation of the same